cebilon123/waffle/README.md

 + openssl (if windows, try using git bash)

 ### Generate certificates
+Execute make certs_windows and go through process.
+It should certs in the .cert directory.

 ## Planned features / Architecture
 To bo honest, I'm learning how to write WAF from the scratch, so this part will be updated after a while.